How to beat the post-grad blues

 The time after university is confusing.
 We’re thrown from the excitement of student life into the “real world”.
 For many of us, this means moving back home with family while we find our feet, away from the friends we’ve spent three or four years hanging out with.

-And all the time the pressure to find a job that utilises our hard-earned degree looms large in the background.
+And all the time, the pressure to find a job that utilises our hard-earned degree looms large in the background.

-That’s almost a half of the student population struggling with feelings of worry and unease about their next steps.
-But the good news is that there are lots ways to dip your toe into the big wide world beyond university and get over the post-graduation slump.
+It can feel like you’re all alone in worrying about this, as your peers secure graduate jobs or embark on their travels.
+But rest assured, you’re not.
+The good news is that there are lots of ways to dip your toe into the big wide world beyond university and get over the post-graduation slump.

 Find a routine